npmcomponent/yields-opts/Readme.md

+*This repository is a mirror of the [component](http://component.io) module [yields/opts](http://github.com/yields/opts).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/yields-opts`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # opts

   Some librarys that don't use configurable require you to supply a large object for &quot;options&quot;. you can use this tiny function to generate those objects nicely and supply them to the lib.